builtbybrayne/multibimap/README.md

 ### Literals vs Iterables

-Args passed in are by default treated as literals.
-So if you pass an array in as a value, it will be stored against the key as an array.
-If you want the array to be treated as a set of items to be stored individually against the key, you can pass in `{iterableValue: true}`.
-If you pass it as a constructor option it will become the default behaviour for the map.
-You can also override it on individual calls to `add()`.
+Args passed in to `add(k, v)` are by default treated as literal arguments.
+So if you pass an array (let's call it 'A') in as a value, it will be stored against the key as that array.
+Calling `getKey(k)` will returns an array of values, with the original array 'A' as one element within the returned result.

+If you want the array to be treated as a set of items to be stored separetly against the key, you can pass `{iterableValue: true}` for the `opt` argument.
+If you do this with an Array value (let's call it 'B'), then when you call `getKey(k)` it will return an array of results, with all elements of 'B' as elements in the returned array.

+If you pass `{iterableValue: true}` as a constructor option it will become the default behaviour for the map.
+So you can set a default or override for individual calls to `add(k, v)`.

 The same holds true in reverse for the `iterableKey` option.